 Churros con chocolate

 You can’t visit Southern Spain without enjoying this Spanish treat.
-Some of the best churros in Granada, and I’m talking the thick authentic churros not the skinny ones loaded with sugar, can be found at Gran Café Bib Rambla.
+Some of the best churros in Granada, and I’m talking the thick authentic churros, not the skinny ones loaded with sugar, can be found at Gran Cafe Bib Rambla.

 Granada Cathedral

-Walk 5 minutes to arrive at Spain’s second largest cathedral.
-This isn’t your typical European gothic cathedral with dark interiors.
+Walk 5 minutes to arrive at Spain’s second-largest cathedral.
+This isn’t your typical European Gothic cathedral with dark interiors.
 Granada’s cathedral has a bright white interior designed in lavish Renaissance and Baroque styles.
-Your €5 ticket includes the audio guide.
+Your €6 ticket includes the audio guide.

 Royal Chapel (Capilla Real)

 Just around the corner from the cathedral is the resting place of Queen Isabella and King Ferdinand.
-The Royal Chapel is a must visit for history buffs as the Catholic monarchs buried here are the most significant rulers in Spain’s history.
+The Royal Chapel is a must-visit for history buffs as the Catholic monarchs buried here are the most significant rulers in Spain’s history.

 Visit the treasury to see Queen Isabella’s personal art collection, crown, prayer book, and scepter.
-There is also a box that was supposedly given to Columbus and filled with jewels in order to fund his journey.
-Your €5 entrance fee includes the audio guide.
+There is also a box that was supposedly given to Columbus and filled with jewels to fund his journey to America.
+Your €6 entrance fee includes the audio guide.

 Coffee Break